-About OnlineFNPPrograms.com: OnlineFNPPrograms.com was created to provide nursing students with a comprehensive and unbiased resource on online Master of Science in Nursing (MSN) programs with a specialization in family nurse practitioner (FNP).
-For nursing students who are considering pursuing their MSN-FNP online, we have all the information needed to make an informed decision about an online FNP program.
-Through extensive research, we are creating the only website with a comprehensive list of accredited online MSN-FNP programs, complete with program details, admission requirements, tuition costs, and more.
+About OnlineFNPPrograms.com: OnlineFNPPrograms.com was created to provide nursing students with a comprehensive and unbiased resource on online graduate nursing programs with a family nurse practitioner (FNP) specialization.
+For nursing students who are considering pursuing their Master of Science in Nursing (MSN) or Doctor of Nursing Practice (DNP) online, we have all the information needed to make an informed decision about an online FNP program.
+Through extensive research, we are creating the only website with a comprehensive list of accredited online MSN- and DNP-FNP programs, complete with program details, admission requirements, tuition costs, and more.
 OnlineFNPPrograms.com also provides useful information on eligibility requirements for online FNP programs and specific graduation requirements that include clinical internships and campus visits.

 In order to obtain licensure to work as an FNP in one’s state of residence, one must complete an FNP program that has been accredited by either the Commission on Collegiate Nursing Education (CCNE) or the Accreditation Commission for Education in Nursing (ACEN).
 Online FNP programs must meet the same rigorous accreditation standards as on-campus programs.
 On OnlineFNPPrograms.com, we only list online FNP programs accredited by either the CCNE or ACEN.